Canon 5D Mark III vs Nikon D810

-The Canon EOS 5D Mark III and the Nikon D810 are two professional cameras that were announced, respectively, in March 2012 and June 2014.
+The Canon EOS 5D Mark III and the Nikon D810 are two professional cameras that were revealed to the public, respectively, in March 2012 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 36.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Nikon D810.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is somewhat larger (2 percent) than the Canon 5D Mark III.
 Moreover, the D810 is slightly heavier (3 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Nikon Lens Catalog (D810).